No truce in ‘fish wars’ as No 10 rejects French claims of deal to end dispute

 And he added: "It will be for the French to decide if they want to step away from the threats they have made in recent days.”

+Speaking at a G20 post-summit press conference, the prime minister also told reporters: “I must say I was puzzled to read a letter from the french Prime Minister explicitly asking for Britain to be punished for leaving the EU.

+“I just have to say to everybody I don’t believe that that is compatible either with the spirit or the letter of the Withdrawal Agreement or the Trade and Cooperation Agreement.”

-The fresh clash leaves the UK and France still locking horns as the Cop26 climate summit gets underway in Glasgow, to the fury of environmental campaigners.
+The fresh clash leaves the UK and France still locking horns as the Cop26 climate summit gets underway in Glasgow, to the despair of environmental campaigners.

+London is “actively considering” triggering a dispute resolution mechanism in the post-Brexit trade deal that would send the dispute to independent arbitration – and a potential trade war if that fails.

+Mr Macron, meanwhile, has appealed to the EU for support, calling the row a test of the UK’s credibility and reliability in the eyes of the world.

 Join our new commenting forum